Nutrition & Meal Planning

 Common Nutrient Deficiencies in Recovering Addicts

-Research indicates that people recovering from addiction to stimulant drugs such as cocaine may have deficiencies in acetyl-l-carnitine (ALCAR).6 Symptoms of ALCAR deficiency can include brain abnormalities, abdominal pain, low blood sugar and heart muscle weakness.
+- Acetyl-L-Carnitine: Research indicates that people recovering from addiction to stimulant drugs such as cocaine may have deficiencies in acetyl-l-carnitine (ALCAR).
+Symptoms of ALCAR deficiency can include brain abnormalities, abdominal pain, low blood sugar, and heart muscle weakness.

-It’s common for many people in recovery from drug or alcohol addiction to also have a vitamin D deficiency.
-Studies have found a link between vitamin D deficiency and alcohol-use disorders.7 Low vitamin D levels have been linked with schizophrenia, psychotic symptoms, depression, suicidal tendencies and an increased risk of alcohol-use disorder.
+- Vitamin D: It’s common for many people in recovery from drug or alcohol addiction to also have a vitamin D deficiency.
+Studies have found a link between vitamin D deficiency and alcohol-use disorders.
+Low vitamin D levels have been linked with schizophrenia, psychotic symptoms, depression, suicidal tendencies, and an increased risk of alcohol-use disorder.

-Many people in recovery from addiction show symptoms of a deficiency in omega-3 fatty acids.
-Studies have found that a deficiency in omega-3 fatty acids can play a part in some psychiatric disorders, including aggressive behaviors, suicidal tendencies, anxiety, and depression.5
+- Omega 3: Many people in recovery from addiction show symptoms of a deficiency in omega-3 fatty acids.
+Studies have found that a deficiency in omega-3 fatty acids can play a part in some psychiatric disorders, including aggressive behaviors, suicidal tendencies, anxiety, and depression.

 How Does Nutritional Planning Work for Addiction Recovery?

-Omega-3 fatty acids are commonly found in fish, walnuts and other nuts and are essential for optimal health.
-Omega 3 can help regulate moods, reduce symptoms of anxiety and depression, relieve stress and improve brain health.
+- Omega 3: Omega-3 fatty acids are commonly found in fish, walnuts, and other nuts and are essential for optimal health.
+Omega 3 can help regulate moods, reduce symptoms of anxiety and depression, relieve stress, and improve brain health.
 There is also some research to support that omega-3 fatty acids could help to reduce cravings during recovery.
 As many people don’t like to eat fish or seafood, omega-3 fish oil supplements could be an alternative for some people.

-Foods high in ALCAR include beef, chicken, fish, milk and cheese.
+- Acetyl-L-Carnitine (ALCAR): Foods high in ALCAR include beef, chicken, fish, milk, and cheese.
 A good nutritional plan should feature meals that include good quality protein and ALCAR-rich foods.

-Anti-anxiety medications, including Valium, Xanax or Klonopin can decrease the body’s ability to absorb calcium.
-Include more dairy foods in the diet, such as milk, cheese or yogurt to promote bone strength.
+- Calcium: Anti-anxiety medications, including Valium, Xanax, or Klonopin can decrease the body’s ability to absorb calcium.
+Include more dairy foods in the diet, such as milk, cheese, or yogurt to promote bone strength.

-People recovering from opiate addiction often experience withdrawal symptoms that include abdominal cramping, muscle pain or bone aches.
+- Magnesium: People recovering from opiate addiction often experience withdrawal symptoms that include abdominal cramping, muscle pain, or bone aches.
 Eating foods rich in magnesium can help reduce cramps and aches.

-Skip the sodas or sports drinks and switch to water.
-It’s important to stay well hydrated to give a recovering body the opportunity to heal and replenish.
+- Hydration: Skip the sodas or sports drinks and switch to water.
+It’s important to stay well-hydrated to give a recovering body the opportunity to heal and replenish.

 Does Nutrition Planning Mean Sticking to a Strict Diet?